 What Sensative supplies

-Kraftringen uses Sensative’s open horizontal IoT platform Yggio to collect data in their IoT projects to be able to use the devices and systems they require.
-Another perk of using the Yggio platform has been that they can share and reuse the collected data in different applications.
+By working with Sensative’s open horizontal IoT DiMS platform Yggio for data collecting in their IoT projects, they also become free to use the devices and systems that they require.
+Another highlighted perk of using the Yggio platform is that they can share and reuse the collected data in different applications.

 To be able to collect and send data over large areas and long distances

-Using long-range narrow-band communication like LoRaWAN makes it possible to send data from sensor to gateway over a vast distance.
-For example, Sensative Strips for LoRaWAN can send data to a gateway up to 10 kilometers away.
-With LoRaWAN becoming increasingly popular and more companies installing gateways, the network and its coverage are growing fast.
+Using long-range narrow-band communication like LoRaWAN makes it possible to send data from sensor to gateway over vast distances.
+A Sensative Strip sensor for LoRaWAN can send data to a gateway up to 10 kilometers away.
+With LoRaWAN becoming increasingly popular and more companies setting up gateways, the network and its coverage are rapidly growing.

 To be able to choose devices and systems freely